grafana/ibm-db2-prometheus-exporter/README.md

 - Verify that the DSN being used by the exporter is correct for the instance/database of DB2 being monitored.
 - Verify that DB2 is running and all of it's communication protocols are activated.

+After making any necessary changes restart the exporter.